Our Partners & Sponsors

 University of Iceland ... read more

-University of South Florida (USF), which has expertise in hazards process modeling and statistical methods.
-USF have worked closely with GSJ and Bristol to integrate Japanese data into LaMEVE.
+University of South Florida (USF) faculty members have expertise in volcanology, volcano seismology, geodesy, hazards process modeling and statistical methods.
+USF have worked closely with GSJ and Bristol to integrate Japanese data on explosive eruptions into LaMEVE.

 Willis and Munich re-insurance companies, together will provide opportunities through meetings and secondments to understand the requirements of the insurance industry.

 WOVO (World Organisation of Volcano Observatories) WOVO is an organization of and for volcano observatories of the world.
 Members are institutions that are engaged in volcano surveillance and, in most cases, are responsible for warning authorities and the public about hazardous volcanic unrest.